The mention of a serial entrepreneur who founded a highly successful vodka brand could call to mind images of your typical city slicker

 The water quality in the Queenstown-Lakes area is exceptional

 Thinking about what goes into the soil and improving its microbiology is important at Spotts Creek Station.
-Growing quality grass means that when animals graze on the pasture, their health and production value is improved.
-Silver Fern Farms representatives support farmers in the sustainable management of their farms, actively encouraging them to make comprehensive regular assessments on the land and long-term impacts.
+Growing quality grass means that when animals graze on the pasture, their health and production value are improved.
+Silver Fern Farms representatives support farmers in the sustainable management of their farms, actively encouraging them to make comprehensive regular assessments of the land and long-term impacts.
 But as well as healthy grass and land, the success of the farm is also found in the genetics too, which are important.
 “Any rams, bulls and stags that are introduced are going to be at the forefront of what you’re going to gain in production, so it’s vital to keep the gene pool as strong as possible,” he explains.
 Hamish concludes, “At the end of the day, good farming comes down to good soil, good grass and good stockmanship.
 “This is a relatively small farm and I run it pretty much myself with a bit of Dad’s help.
 I am a great believer in keeping things uncomplicated.”

 Getting Down To It

 Hamish is always aware of the bottom line: “As a farmer/business owner it’s important that your farm system is profitable.
-This allows for greater sustainability through allocation of funds to extra aspects of your farm such as planting, fencing, weed, pest and water management.
+This allows for greater sustainability through the allocation of funds to extra aspects of your farm such as planting, fencing, weed, pest and water management.
 The land will suffer in an unprofitable business.”
 Core to the business for the Mackay family has been their relationship with Silver Fern Farms.
 “They have been absolutely brilliant and looked after us in every way.
 The two Silver Fern Farms Livestock reps we deal with, Rusty Andrews for deer and Dean Sinnamon for sheep and cattle, are always approachable and always willing to help.
 Silver Fern Farms do a great job of representing us,” says Hamish.

 The Mackay family has a commitment to a good life, producing quality food and sustainability, but that doesn’t stop at the farm gate.
 Anna exercises her creative side as an interiors and events stylist.
 And also in her impressive kitchen garden, grown in raised beds.
 What’s the secret?
 She laughs.
 “I get Hamish to rake out the deer shed and bring me all the dust hair and manure.
 I put it on the beds.
-It does a wonderful job of fertilising the soil and retaining and saving moisture – otherwise I’d be watering all the time.”
+It does a wonderful job of fertilising the soil and retaining and saving moisture – otherwise, I’d be watering all the time.”